If you’re a beginner runner, then you may be considering the Couch to 5k plan to get you started on your running

-If you don’t know where to start, then the Couch to 5k training plan in this guide has got you covered!
+If you don’t know where to start, then the Couch to 5k plan in this guide will tell you everything you need to know.

-Whether you’re starting running to get fit, improve your mental health, lose weight or to simply get outdoors more, I’m so glad you’ve decided to take the first step!
+Whether you’re starting running to get fit, improve your mental health, lose weight or to simply get outdoors more, what better way to start your running journey!

 In this guide we’ll explore:

-- What is the Couch to 5k program?
+- What is the Couch to 5k plan?

-- How does the Couch to 5k program work?
+- How does the Couch to 5k plan work?

-- Why is the Couch to 5k training plan so popular?
+- Why is the Couch to 5k plan so popular?

-- How long is the Couch to 5k training plan?
+- How long is the Couch to 5k plan?

 - What is the best Couch to 5k app?

 - Couch to 5k plan Q&A

-- My 10-week Couch to 5k training plan
+- Couch to 5k plan: Week by week plan

 - What to do after Couch to 5k